-State law requires that students sign a Certification of Information which is included in the Admissions application.
-The Certification of Information is not and may not be substituted for documentary evidence.
+State law requires that students sign a Certificate of Understanding which is included in the Admissions application.
+The Certificate of Understanding is not and may not be substituted for documented evidence.

 Provided they established legal residence in the state of Texas, the county of residence for a student under 18 years of age is the county in which his or her parents or legal guardian resides.
 Students who are 18 years of age and older are deemed to be residents of the county in which they reside.